 Defibrillators are designed to be low maintenance.
 We recommend that someone check the defibrillator once a week to ensure it hasn't been used and is in good working condition with sufficient pad and battery life, but they don't require any ongoing maintenance.
-If you are budgeting ahead then it's worth knowing that the pads and battery will need to be replaced every five years and this will cost approximately £250.
-And pads will need to be replaced if they are used to treat a cardiac arrest.
+If you are budgeting ahead then it's worth knowing that the pads will need to be replaced after every use or upon expiry which is roughly 2 years, the battery will have a rough expiry date around 5 years.
+Both are dependant on make and model, this will cost approximately £250.

 How long do they last?

 Defibrillator batteries and pads have a standby life and a maximum number of shocks, this varies between each model.
-For example, most defibrillators come with a battery and pads with a standby life of 5 years.
+For example, most defibrillators come with a battery standby life of 5 years.
+The pads will normally have a 2 year standby life.
 Please note that pads will also need to be replaced if used to treat a cardiac arrest.
 Defibrillators and their batteries are also covered by warranties, which again will vary between devices from 4 - 10 years.

 How do I dispose of a defibrillator battery?